For academic years 2017 – 2018 and 2018 – 2019

 Parent helpers, application and DBS requirements

 We always appreciate the help parents can give in the school day.
-Miss Elliot sends a letter to ask for help in the classroom each year.
+Mrs Sage sends a letter to ask for help in the classroom each year.
 Please complete the form on the letter if you are able to hear children read, help with computers etc. Any offer of help is welcome.
 Please make it clear on the form which Key Stage you would prefer to work in.
 We will then try to arrange this if possible.
 We really need swimming helpers; the lists are outside each classroom.
 All swimming helpers and regular support for the school will need to apply for a DBS check through the school office.
 "Regular" support is defined as being more than once a month.

 Parking outside school premises